 Ma C, Montgomery EA, and Lam-Himlin D. Docetaxel therapy induced diffuse atypia and mitotic arrest mimicking dysplasia - a diagnostic pitfall.
 Diagnostic Histopathology 2014, 20, 46-47.

-Ma C and Gronoswski AM.
+Ma C, and Gronoswski AM.
 Laboratory workup of well-differentiated pancreatic neuroendocrine tumors.
-Clinical Chem ASCP Case Reports series.
-May 2014.
+Clinical Chem ASCP Case Reports series 2014; CC 14-3.

 Henke LE, Perkins SM, Pfeifer JD, Ma C, Chen Y, DeWees T, and Grigsby PW.
 BRAF V600E mutational status in pediatric thyroid cancer.
 Pediatr Blood Cancer.
 2014, 61(7):1168-1172.
 PMID: 24677749

 Ma C, Crippin JS, Chapman WC, Korenblat K, Vachharajani N, Gunter KL, and Brunt EM.
 Vascular alterations in explant hepatectomies from patients with hepatopulmonary syndrome or portopulmonary hypertension.
 Liver Transpl.
 2013, 19(7):741-750.
 PMID:23463612